swaroopsahoo4908/ARC-SIM/README.md

 # ARC-SIM

-*A Skylight Rocketry venture — a Skylight Industries company.*

 Rocket flight simulation and design toolkit built on the OpenRocket core engine (RK4 integration, Barrowman aerodynamics).
 Four engines, one desktop app.